alaa-abuhani/Mastering-JavaScrip-in-20Days/Day11.md

 * Undeclared variable means that the variable does not exist in the program at all.

+## NaN
 #### NaN it is not equal to itself,
 #### Undefined is absolutely equal to itself

-#### NaN, it is a number, and it is the invalid number, and it is going to occur in your programs, not maybe, it will
+#### NaN, it is a number, and it is the invalid number, and it is going to occur in your programs
+#### the type of a NaN is number.
+It's just an invalid number.